 Deputy Sheriff, Ryan Dawson – Lenoir County FOP Lodge #93

 I joined the Fraternal Order of Police three months prior to being seriously injured in the line of duty, the result of a gunshot wound during a SWAT operation.
 It did not matter to the FOP that I was a brand new member.
 Not only did they look after my well-being, they also took care of my family.
 It was like we had been family since birth.
 There is no better peace of mind than knowing, while you are laying in a hospital bed wondering what tomorrow holds, that the North Carolina Fraternal Order of Police is there for you.
 They sent babysitters for my children.
-The wife of another officer, who had been through a similiar incident, came to help my wife cope with this situation.
+The wife of another officer, who had been through a similar incident, came to help my wife cope with this situation.
 The FOP was there to ensure my entire family was well taken care of while I was recovering, both financially and mentally.
 Today, I have made many new friends in this nationwide network of officers who believe in fraternalism.
 I currently serve as my local lodge president and I hope to be able to give back a portion of what I have received since joining in 2009.

 Probation/Parole Officer, Tammy Young – Iredell County Lodge #10

 I joined the Fraternal Order of Police in May 2012.
 I wanted to know if something happened in the line of duty that I was covered legally.
-I decided to join the FOP because the benefits were similiar to other organizations, but the cost was far less.
+I decided to join the FOP because the benefits were similar to other organizations, but the cost was far less.
 I now know that was one of the smartest decisions I have ever made.
 From the beginning, the lodge has made me feel more than welcome.
 I feel included in everything the lodge does and have a true sense of belonging.
 Since joining, I have seen my local lodge touch so many lives here in our county through their contribution to charities.
-I have also experienced person hardships, both emotionally and financially.
+I have also experienced personal hardships, both emotionally and financially.
 I could not have made it without the support of my fellow lodge members.
 They stepped up when no one else did and I cannot speak their praises enough.
 This lodge truly makes a difference in people’s lives.
 It is worth joining for the camaraderie and the peace of mind knowing that someone is there for you that truly cares.
-Your life will truly being enriched from the FOP experience.
+Your life will truly be enriched by the FOP experience.

 Police Officer (Ret.)
 Greg Brown – Rocky Mount FOP Lodge #46

-In September 2005, I was seriously injured in the line of duty as the result from a gunshot wound during a traffic stop.
-As a result of this incident, I was forced to retire due to a permanent disability from the shooting.
-The Local Lodge President at the time and the Rocky Mount FOP were the only organization that stepped up to help my famil in our time of need.
+In September 2005, I was seriously injured in the line of duty as the result of a gunshot wound during a traffic stop.
+As a result of this incident, I was forced to retire due to permanent disability from the shooting.
+The Local Lodge President at the time and the Rocky Mount FOP were the only organization that stepped up to help my family in our time of need.
 The Rocky Mount FOP made several monetary donations to my family to ensure our financial survival.
 If it was not for the FOP, we would have lost everything.
 As a result of this incident, I discovered what the Fraternal Order of Police was truly about: Brotherhood.
 Since then, I have become very involved in the FOP by serving as my local lodge president and state trustee.
-I use my experience to assist other FOP brothers, law enforcement officers and their families that have suffered similiar tragedies.
+I use my experience to assist other FOP brothers, law enforcement officers and their families that have suffered similar tragedies.
 I truly believe that the Fraternal Order of Police is the best law enforcement organization in the United States and it only continues to grow and excel.

 NC FOP State Lodge